-Keeping Babies and Children in Mind:
+Keeping Babies and Children in Mind

 Infant and Early Childhood Mental Health Training Project

-Beginning in the spring of 2014 and running through the autumn of 2015, this free training is comprised of seven three-hour workshops.
+This FREE training is comprised of seven three-hour workshops.
 Although the series is meant to be taken as a whole, and in order, each workshop is able to stand alone.

-- Promoting infant and early childhood mental health (IECMH),
+- Promoting infant and early childhood mental health (IECMH)

-- Understanding and responding to trauma,
+- Understanding and responding to trauma

-- Supporting children and family strengths, and
+- Supporting child and family strengths

-- Utilizing reflective practices and self-care.
+- Utilizing reflective practices and self-care

 For more information about the Keeping Babies & Children in Mind training series of workshops, please contact: